 What is the Fair Housing Act?

 The Fair Housing Act was passed in 1968 by Congress.
-It was passed with the sole intention of stamping out all forms of discrimination in housing.
+It was passed with the sole intention of stamping out all forms of housing discrimination.

-At the federal level, it prohibits discrimination on 7 protected classes.
-These proected classes are: race, color, religion, national origin, familial status, disability, and sex.
+The federal fair housing laws prohibit discrimination on 7 protected classes.
+These classes are: race, color, religion, national origin, familial status, disability, and sex.

-Some states, including Nevada, have also passed their own laws to expand on this list.
+Some states, including Nevada, have also passed their own fair fousing laws to expand on this list.
 Nevada added two protected classes: sexual orientation and gender identity or expression.

-The Department of Housing and Urban Development (HUD) is charged with enforcing the Act.
+The Department of Housing and Urban Development (HUD) is charged with enforcing the Fair Housing Act.
 It checks for discriminatory practices in housing in two forms.

 The first method of enforcement comes in the form of hiring people to pose as renters.
 The goal here is to see whether the landlord is discriminating against certain renters or not.

 The second main way is by carrying out investigations involving housing discrimination.
-After a complainant files a claim with them, they will carry out their independent assessment and see whether the claims amount to acts of discrimination.
+After a complainant files a claim with the department, they will carry out their independent assessment and see whether the claims amount to acts of housing discrimination.

-An important step in attracting and retaining desirable tenants is to learn and respect federal and state housing laws and avoid discrimination.
+An important step in attracting and retaining desirable tenants is to learn and respect federal and state fair housing laws and avoid housing discrimination.

 In Mortgage Lending: